(NLDO) - Just 25 light-years from Earth, what is surrounding Vega could overturn understanding of how alien worlds form.

 If we compare Vega with Fomalhaut, a slightly younger star, the absurdity of the smooth disk becomes even more apparent.

-Fomalhaut is a perfect analogue of Vega, also a superluminous blue-white star, with a large gap in its protoplanetary disk suggesting that a giant planet or several small planets have been born.
+Fomalhaut is a perfect analogue of Vega, also a superluminous blue-white star, with a large gap in its protoplanetary disk suggesting a giant planet or several small planets have been born.

 Researchers have proposed many scenarios, but none of them explain why Vega could not have given birth to a planet.